John Boswell, CFC Ambassador for the LGBTQI Community

 Reed Price, general coordinator

 Reed Price is Chief Catalyst of @rveep, a soup-to-nuts cross-media content consultancy that helps organizations tell their stories in text, image and video.
 A former national journalist, Reed also has extensive professional experience in entertainment programming and social media.
 He admires the music of Leonard Cohen, the art of Wassily Kandinsky and the reflections of Henri Fredric Amiel.
-Reed works on helping CCI on preparing materials to promote the work of the Charter, helps with website coordination, and oversees the speakers list for Maestro.
+Reed works on helping CFC on preparing materials to promote the work of the Charter, helps with website coordination, and oversees the speakers list for Maestro.

 Ben Roberts, hosting and facilitating Maestro conference calls